 Changing a flapper is not a major service, however.
 In fact, it’s one we’re confident any homeowner can do themselves with nothing more than a few minutes of their time and a simple replacement part you can buy at home improvement or hardware stores.
 Not sure how?
 Here are some step by step instructions on how to change your toilet flapper.

-Pull Out Your Old Flapper
+Step 1: Pull Out the Old Flapper

 Removing your old flapper is easy.
 First, shut off the water to your toilet tank at your toilet’s connection to your main plumbing lines.
 Turn the handle on this valve clockwise until it stops.
 The next time you flush your toilet, the tank shouldn’t refill.
 Remove the lid from your tank to make sure this happens.